Video soon available in English

-The smart living building, a true center of excellence integrated into the heart of the city and sensitive to societal developments, will give researchers a 30-year head start in experimenting with tomorrow’s lifestyle.
+The building of the smart living lab, a true center of excellence integrated into the heart of the city and sensitive to societal developments, will give researchers a 30-year head start in experimenting with tomorrow’s lifestyle.

 An international workshop in Gruyères

-The main objective of the workshop was to validate and consolidate the outcome of the preceding 18 months of work through the input of the international scientific community, before transitioning to the operational phase in 2017.
+The main objective of the workshop was to validate and consolidate the outcome of the preceding 18 months of work through the input of the international scientific community, before transitioning to the operational phase.

 Analysis of research

 The multidisciplinary teams of experts zeroed in on the Building 2050 research axes, namely: